wtto00/tauri-plugin-iap/README.md

 let products_validated = [];

 // TODO: Send receiptData to your own server api to validate the transaction is valid or not.
-// You should cache verified receiptData or transactionId to avoid repeatedly verifying the same data. function validate(transaction: Transaction) {
+// You should cache verified receiptData or transactionId to avoid repeatedly verifying the same data.
+About caching transactionId, you can refer to https://stackoverflow.com/questions/45705069/ios-storekit-transaction-identifier-does-not-match-receipt function validate(transaction: Transaction) {
   return true;
 }